TobikoData/sqlmesh/docs/comparisons.md

 {% endif %}
 ```

-Having to manually specify macros to find date boundaries is repetitive and error prone.
-As incremental models become more complex, the cognitive burden of having two run times "first time full refresh" vs "subsequent incremental" increases.
+Having to manually specify macros to find date boundaries is repetitive and error-prone.
+As incremental models become more complex, the cognitive burden of having two run times, "first time full refresh" vs "subsequent incremental", increases.

 SQLMesh keeps track of which date ranges exist so the query can be simplified as follows.